tsabin2023/CNE350FinalProject/README.md

 ```
 nano CNE350FinalBASH.sh
 ```
-On the line that says.
+On the lines that say.
 ```
-awk '/^\s*enp0s3:/ { # UPDATE THIS, REPLACE THE INTERFACE (e.g. replace enp0s3 with your written down interface)
+# UPDATE THIS, REPLACE THE INTERFACE (e.g. replace wlan0 with your written down interface)
+awk -v interface="wlan0" '
 ```
-Replace enp0s3 with your written down interface, in my case I replace it with wlan0.
+Replace wlan0 with your written down interface, in my case I replace it with wlan0.

 Now press, control 0 and hit enter.

 Now press, control x and hit enter.

 # How to run CNE350FinalBASH.sh